 On August 30, 2010, we completed the Prime acquisition, adding 21 outlet centers, including a center located in Puerto Rico, which was acquired on May 13, 2010.
-The transaction was valued at approximately

-\$2.3 billion, including the assumption of existing mortgage indebtedness of \$1.2 billion and the repayment of \$310.7 million of preexisting mortgage loans at closing.
+The transaction was valued at approximately \$2.3 billion, including the assumption of existing mortgage indebtedness of \$1.2 billion and the repayment of \$310.7 million of preexisting mortgage loans at closing.
 We paid consideration comprised of approximately 80% cash and 20% in units.
 We issued approximately 1.7 million units with an issuance date fair value of approximately \$154.5 million.
 We funded the cash portion of this acquisition through draws on the Credit Facility.

 We recorded our acquisition of these 21 outlet centers using the acquisition method of accounting.
 Tangible and intangible assets and liabilities were established based on their estimated fair values at the date of acquisition.
 The results of operations of the acquired properties have been included in our consolidated results from the date of acquisition.
-The purchase price allocations are preliminary and subject to revision within the measurement period, not to exceed one year from the date of acquisition.
-The table below summarizes the amounts of assets acquired and liabilities assumed at the acquisition date as well as purchase accounting adjustments made during the three months ended March 31, 2011.
-The adjusted allocations did not have a material impact on results of operations.
+The purchase price allocations were finalized during the second quarter.
+No significant adjustments were made to the previously reported purchase price allocations.